leor-c/Simulus/README.md

 - `scripts`: **from the run folder**, you can use the following three scripts.
   - `eval.py`: Launch `python ./scripts/eval.py` to evaluate the run.
   - `resume.sh`: Launch `./scripts/resume.sh` to resume a training that crashed.
-  - `play.sh`: Tool to visualize some interesting aspects of the run.
+  - `play.py`: Tool to visualize the learned controller / world model / representations.
+    - Use `python src/play.py --help` to print usage information.
+Currently, this tool only supports `atari` and `craftax` options.
-    - Launch `./scripts/play.sh` to watch the agent play live in the environment.
-If you add the flag `-r`, the left panel displays the original frame, the center panel displays the same frame downscaled to the input resolution of the discrete autoencoder, and the right panel shows the output of the autoencoder (what the agent actually sees).
+    - Launch `python src/play.py <benchmark> -p <path-to-model-weights>` to watch the agent play live in the environment.
+If you add the flag `-r` (Atari only), the left panel displays the original frame, the center panel displays the same frame downscaled to the input resolution of the discrete autoencoder, and the right panel shows the output of the autoencoder (what the agent actually sees).
+The `-h` flag shows additional information (Atari only).

-    - Launch `./scripts/play.sh -w` to unroll live trajectories with your keyboard inputs (i.e. to play in the world model).
-Note that since the world model was trained with segments of $H$ steps where the first $c$ observations serve as a context, the memory of the world model is flushed every $H-c$ frames.
+[//]: # (    - Launch `./scripts/play.sh -w` to unroll live trajectories with your keyboard inputs &#40;i.e. to play in the world model&#41;.
+Note that since the world model was trained with segments of $H$ steps where the first $c$ observations serve as a context, the memory of the world model is flushed every $H-c$ frames.)
-    - Launch `./scripts/play.sh -a` to watch the agent play live in the world model.
-World model memory flush applies here as well for the same reasons.
+[//]: # (    - Launch `./scripts/play.sh -a` to watch the agent play live in the world model.
+World model memory flush applies here as well for the same reasons.)
-    - Launch `./scripts/play.sh -e` to visualize the episodes contained in `media/episodes`.
+[//]: # (    - Launch `./scripts/play.sh -e` to visualize the episodes contained in `media/episodes`.)
-    - Add the flag `-h` to display a header with additional information.
+[//]: # (    - Add the flag `-h` to display a header with additional information.)
-    - Press '`,`' to start and stop recording.
-The corresponding segment is saved in `media/recordings` in mp4 and numpy formats.
+[//]: # (    - Press '`,`' to start and stop recording.
+The corresponding segment is saved in `media/recordings` in mp4 and numpy formats.)
-    - Add the flag `-s` to enter 'save mode', where the user is prompted to save trajectories upon completion.
+[//]: # (    - Add the flag `-s` to enter 'save mode', where the user is prompted to save trajectories upon completion.)

 ## Results

-The folder `results/data/` contains raw scores (for each game, and for each training run) for REM other baselines, and ablations.
+The folder `results/data/` contains raw scores (for each game, and for each training run).

-The results python scripts can be used to reproduce the plots from the paper.

 ## Credits